pabloblancog/pabloblancog.github.io/_posts/2019-9-28-Painless-UI-Testing.md

     ...
 }
 ```
-> Remember to avoid creating helper methods named *test_* as they will be considered a test case by Xcode
+> Remember to avoid helper methods names starting by *test_* as they will be considered a test case by Xcode

 ### 5. Better assertions
 When checking whether everything in the test case went as expected, we will use XCTAssert.